ceejbot/xx-bloom/README.md

 ## TODO

 * A convenient way to make an optimally-sized storable filter.
+DONE
 * Clean up constructors & the name of the optimal-sizer thingie.

 ## Licence